Fish49/Piximal2-Klecks/README.md

 Klecks (German for "splash of color", pronounced "clex") is the official open-source release of the community-funded online painting app [Kleki](https://kleki.com).

 Klecks can run in standalone mode (e.g. on [kleki.com](https://kleki.com)), or embed (e.g. on [2draw.net](https://2draw.net)) for drawing communities.

+Piximal2-Klecks is a fork of Klecks by PaiShoFish49 to host his esolang: Piximal2

 ## Features
 - Layers